neondatabase/website/content/docs/guides/logical-replication-alloydb.md

 ---
-title: Replicate data from Cloud SQL Postgres
+title: Replicate data from AlloyDB
-subtitle: Learn how to replicate data from Google Cloud SQL Postgres to Neon
+subtitle: Learn how to replicate data from AlloyDB to Neon
 enableTableOfContents: true
 isDraft: false
 updatedOn: '2024-08-02T17:25:18.435Z'
 ---

-The guide describes how to replicate data from Cloud SQL Postgres using native Postgres logical replication, as described in [Set up native PostgreSQL logical replication](https://cloud.google.com/sql/docs/postgres/replication/configure-logical-replication#set-up-native-postgresql-logical-replication), in the Google Cloud SQL documentation.
+The guide describes how to replicate data from AlloyDB Postgres using native Postgres logical replication, as described in [Set up native PostgreSQL logical replication](https://cloud.google.com/sql/docs/postgres/replication/configure-logical-replication#set-up-native-postgresql-logical-replication), in the Google AlloyDB documentation.

 ## Prerequisites

-- A Cloud SQL Postgres instance containing the data you want to replicate.
+- An AlloyDB Postgres instance containing the data you want to replicate.
 If you need some data to play with, you can use the following statements to create a table with sample data.
 Your database and schema may differ.

   ```sql shouldWrap
   CREATE TABLE IF NOT EXISTS playing_with_neon(id SERIAL PRIMARY KEY, name TEXT NOT NULL, value REAL);